diethardsteiner/diethardsteiner.github.io/_posts/2014-10-15-CCC-Add-Event-Info-to-your-Charts.md

     .text("Summer Event");
 ```

-Currently we are not using an real date to define the start and end points for the event indicator, just pixel locations.
+Currently we are not using a real date to define the start and end points for the event indicator, just pixel locations.
 So let's change this:

 ```javascript
 var eventPeriod = svg.append("g"),